lewistough04/lewistough04/README.md

 ## Hi there 👋

-I am a full time student at the University of Glasgow I'm currently learning react and looking to get more experience in front end.
+### I am a full time student at the University of Glasgow
+I'm currently learning react and looking to get more experience in front end. <br>
-You can reach me on LinkedIn.
+You can reach me on LinkedIn. <br>
 Pronouns: He/Him

 <!--